 - 1.1 The Hillingdon Local Plan: Part 1: Strategic Policies was adopted in November 2012 and is the key strategic planning document for Hillingdon.
 It sets out a long-term spatial vision and objectives for the Borough, what is planned to happen, where and how it will be achieved. - 1.2 Whilst Hillingdon's Local Plan Part 1 includes broad policies for steering and shaping development, it does not set guidelines for decisions about planning applications or identify specific sites for development.
-As a Borough, Hillingdon is now moving to the next stage in the plan making process, the preparation of the Local Plan Part 2. - 1.3 The Local Plan Part 2 which is made up of the Development Management Policies, this Proposed Site Allocations and Designations document and an Atlas of Changes to the existing Proposals Policies Map. to identify actual specific sites to meet the targets set out in the Local Plan Part 1.
+As a Borough, Hillingdon is now moving to the next stage in the plan making process, the preparation of the Local Plan Part 2. - 1.3 The Local Plan Part 2 is made up of the Development Management Policies, this Site Allocations and Designations document and an Atlas of Changes to the existing Policies Map.
 Together with the Local Plan Part 1, these documents will make up the Local Plan for Hillingdon, replacing all saved policies of the Unitary Development Plan (September 2007).